Skip to content

 For a deeper comparison, including adjacent approaches and where jackin’ is weaker today, see Comparison with Alternatives.

-• Not a sandbox for untrusted code execution — it’s for running trusted agent runtimes (Claude Code, Codex) in a controlled environment.
+• Not a sandbox for untrusted code execution — it’s for running trusted agent runtimes (Claude Code, Codex, Amp, Kimi, OpenCode) in a controlled environment.
 The agent binary itself is trusted; it’s the agent’s actions you want to contain.

-That last point is deliberate. jackin’ starts with local Docker because that is the shortest path to a useful operator experience.
-Over time, the same model can grow toward Kubernetes-backed workflows for production debug containers and team-scale orchestration, but local development is the first job.
+Both “not yet” points above are deliberate. jackin’ starts with local Docker because that is the shortest path to an operator experience the team can iterate on.
+Over time, the same operator and workspace model can grow toward stronger sandbox backends and Kubernetes-backed debug workflows, but local development with the boundary we know best is the first job.

 Individual developers who want to run AI agents at full speed without risking their host machine.
-You can give Claude Code complete autonomy inside a container, knowing it can’t accidentally delete your SSH keys or push to production.
+You can give any supported runtime complete autonomy inside a container, knowing it can’t accidentally delete your SSH keys or push to production.
 If you work on multiple projects or branches simultaneously, jackin’ lets you run separate agents in parallel without resource pressure.

 Teams that want to standardize how AI agents are deployed.
-Define agent repos with the tools each project needs, save workspace configurations, and every developer gets the same isolated environment.
-Agent classes are git repos — version them, review them in PRs, share them across the organization.
+Define role repos with the tools each project needs, save workspace configurations, and every developer gets the same isolated environment.
+Roles are git repos — version them, review them in PRs, share them across the organization.

 Agent developers who want to build custom agent configurations.
 Create a Dockerfile with your preferred toolchain, declare it in a manifest, and anyone can load your agent with jackin load.